comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 ② Check number of arguments.
 In bash this can be done as 'if [$# -eq 4] ③ Store new car inside maincarfile.txt. echo "Lx9/2 nissan 2000 8" >>maincarfile.txt ④ Create file for recording tips as plate.txt. echo "" > plate.txt

+### Developing action record
+This process records the trip.
+The following steps decribe the algorithm
+① Get the arguments (2) and check
+② Check that the car exist
+③ add a new line to the file license.txt
+④ end
 Evaluation
 -----------